raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 Unfortunately, this doesn't work & the pipeline fails.
 This is because Kubernetes server is unreachable over public internet.

 #### Possible solutions (& the bag of problems they come with)
-1. **Make the cluster public** One easy way of making the setup work, would be to make the cluster reachable over internet.
+1. **Make the cluster public** One easy way of making the setup work, would be to make the cluster reachable over the internet.
 However, this would be at the expense of exposing the cluster and would have made the setup less secure.
 The trade-off would not be worth it.

-2. **Add the Action Runner IPs to the Allow-list** While the idea seemed good when I [dug a little deeper](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#ip-addresses-of-github-hosted-runners), I found that the servers that run the job could be any from the 5 Azure regions in US.
-The Github page lists a way to download a json file containing the IP ranges that is updated periodically.
+2. **Add the Action Runner IPs to the Allow-list** While the idea seemed good in the beginning, when I dug a little deeper, I found that the servers that run the job could be any from the [5 Azure regions in US](https://docs.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#ip-addresses-of-github-hosted-runners).
+The Github page lists a way to download a JSON file containing the IP ranges that is updated periodically.
 Going down this path would have meant constantly fetching the list & updating the allow-list.
-An automated solution would have been the best but I didn't want to manually parse the file.
+An automated solution would have been the best but I didn't want to parse the file.
 Luckily, Azure cloud allows to get the IP ranges for [Service Tags](https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview#available-service-tags).
 The problem is that all the IP ranges combined for all 5 regions are 1100+ (the last time I checked) and GKE can only have [50 entries for authorized networks](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks#limitations).

+    \<insert-image-banging-head-against-the-wall>

 3. Have a light proxy server running that only allows access from the Azure Ip ranges.
-There wasn't an easy, out of the box solution available that can be configured programmatically to keep updated with the list of IPs.
+There wasn't an easy, out of the box solution available that could be configured programmatically to keep updated with the list of IPs.

-4. Should I create a publicly accessible API that can be called to trigger deploy?
-Maybe, I could authenticate with `Basic Auth` and call it secure. ([It's not!](https://security.stackexchange.com/a/990/207084))
+4. I considered if I should create a publicly accessible API that can be called to trigger deploy?
+Maybe, I could authenticate with `Basic Auth` and call it secure. ([It's not!](https://security.stackexchange.com/a/990/207084)).

 All of these seemed unnatural solutions for various reasons.
 Unable to programmatically configure the firewall, I seemed to have hit a wall.

 #### The solution
 I kept thinking for a solution at the back of my head while working on other tasks.
 I didn't want to manage my own CD servers, I didn't want to risk exposing the cluster & I wanted the build step to reach the Kubernetes control server.
-I stared at the action's yaml looking for a solution more times than I would like to admit till it hit me - I only needed to run the deployment step from a trusted IP.
+I stared at the action's YAML looking for a solution more times than I would like to admit till it hit me - I only needed to run the deployment step from a trusted IP.

 I can split my job into `build` & `deploy`.
 The `build` part is the CPU & memory intensive part that compiles code, runs tests, creates artifacts, builds docker image & then pushes it to the container registry.
 The `deploy` part just deploys the latest image with `helm`.
 Then, once `build` is done on Github hosted action runner, I can run `deploy` on [self-hosted action-runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).